 Back to School!
-Helping Your Kids Adjust to a New School: PRESCHOOLERS
+Helping Your Kids Adjust to a New Preschool (or a First!)

 Separation Anxiety is REAL

-Even if you’ve got the most social, most outgoing kid on the block, transitioning to preschool can be tough, especially in the first few days.
-Compound that with the other changes in his life—a new town, ahouse, schedule shifts, new childcare providers—and it’s easy to see why starting school can be tricky.
+Even if you’ve got the most social, most outgoing kid on the block, adjusting to a new preschool can be tough, especially in the first few days.
+Compound that with the other changes in his life—a new town, a house, schedule shifts, new childcare providers—and it’s easy to see why starting school can be tricky.

 Don’t Ditch & Dash

 Some parents try the “throw them off the deep end” approach to school drop off.
+For preschoolers adjusting to a new school, this can add even more undue pressure and anxiety to the mix.
 For preschoolers adjusting to school or to a new school this can add even more undue pressure and anxiety to the mix.
 Don’t sneak out of the room and, likewise, don’t tell your child you’ll stay put (in the hallway, a nearby bench or classroom, the office) if you aren’t planning to.
 While this may ease anxiety in the immediate short-term, once she realizes you’re gone it will make tomorrow’s drop off even more difficult.

 Visit the Old Neighborhood

 It may seem counterintuitive, but visiting your old building, neighborhood or favorite places—a park, restaurant or play space, for example—can ease your child’s suburban transition.
 Make a play date with old friends immediately following her first week in the new school so she can see that piece of her life won’t go away just because her immediate environment has changed.
-Often these connections can make a big difference come Monday morning!
+These familiar connections can make a big difference in adjusting to a new preschool!

 Sign Up For Our Newsletter